 Even better, consider the benefits of mediation, which can cost far less than the typical court divorce.
 It might sound odd to use the word successful and divorce in the same sentence, but mediation can provide a better separation experience.
 Through mediation, I have been able to bring some of the most distant couples to an agreement, based not only on sound legal practices, but also on soundings from their hearts.
 I feel a mediation-based separation can be a more holistic way to approach the situation than the destruction-based court divorce which tears apart so many lives in today’s society.

 Mediation also provides a forum for children to state their feelings and wishes, which a court divorce would not offer.
 When given an opportunity to be heard, it can give children an important boost in self-esteem and help to alleviate some of their anxiety about the future.

 So I wonder, if my friend’s aunt has found herself at a crossroads which she never anticipated, then how can she possibly know how best to plan for her future?
 Considering that it is one of the most stressful transitions in life, it will be difficult, if not impossible, to make good legal decisions.
 Also, for many people, divorce can cause us to turn inwards, in an attempt to protect ourselves from further pain.
-Instead, I encourage you to reach out today to the experts at San Diego Family Mediation Center (SDFMC).
+Instead, I encourage you to reach out today to the mediators at West Coast Family Mediation Center (WCFMC).
 We have many successful years of experience guiding people through the process.
 Together, we will work to shape the best possible future for you and your loved ones, both emotionally and legally.
-Call SDFMC today and let’s talk.
+Contact West Coast Family Mediation Center today.